-- 1. The examination dates will be conducted twice a year. - 2.
+- 1. The examination will be conducted twice a year. - 2.
 The applicant will be assigned to the nearest examination centre to their place of residence.
 Once assigned, the examination date, time and venue cannot be changed.
-Examination candidates who arrive late or who are absent from any part of the examination will forfeit the examination attempt. - The course outline and outcomes published on the HPCSA website are generic, based on the most recent guidelines, and intended only to guide the candidate and not intended as study notes. - 4.
-The applicant must attain 50% or more is each component of the examination to pass.
+Examination candidates who arrive late or who are absent from any part of the examination will forfeit the examination attempt. - 3.
+The course outline and outcomes published on the HPCSA website are generic, based on the most recent guidelines, and intended only to guide the candidate and not intended as study notes. - 4.
+The applicant must attain 50% or more in each component of the examination to pass.
 Failure in any one component will result in an overall fail result. - 5.
-The final examination results will be released by the Board to the candidate. - 6.
-The candidate who fails on the first attempt will be given one opportunity to rewrite at next examination date.
-If the candidate fails the examination a second time, they must reapply and pay the prescribed fee. - 7.
-Appeals of examination results may be submitted to the Board for further consideration. - 8.
-Successful candidates' names will be restored to the register after they have paid all the administrative registration fee. - 9.
+The candidate who fails on the first attempt will be given one opportunity to rewrite at the next examination date.
+If the candidate fails the examination a second time, they must reapply and pay the prescribed fee. - 6.
+Appeals of examination results may be submitted to the Board for further consideration. - 7.
+Successful candidates' names will be restored to the register after they have passed and paid all the administrative registration fee. - 8.
 The Board will determine the examination centres, appoint examiners and moderators at the first Education Committee meeting every year.
 The examination dates and exam centres are subject to change during the year.
-These changes will be posted on the HPCSA website. - 10.
-The minimum requirements for an examiner or moderator would be an ALS Paramedic/ECT or CCA or ECP qualification if ALS examination, with 2 years academic experience (Reference Form 169A). - 11.
-The examiners once appointed, will set the Board examination based on the course outcomes. - 12.
-The examination will be moderated by the moderator appointed by Board who will submit a premoderation report to the Education Committee for approval prior to the examination. - 13.
-The examiner, examines the candidate and the clinical portfolio and will submit the results to the moderator within 2 weeks of the examination.
-The moderator will submit the results and the final moderation report within 2 weeks to the Board. - 14.
-When all the criteria have been met, the Education Committee will submit the names of the candidates for approval to be restored to the Board. - 15.
+These changes will be posted on the HPCSA website. - 9.
+The minimum requirements for an examiner or moderator would be an ALS Paramedic/ECT or CCA or ECP qualification if ALS examination, with 2 years academic experience (Reference Form 169A). - 10.
+The examiners once appointed, will set the Board examination based on the course outcomes. - 11.
+The examination will be moderated by the moderator appointed by Board who will submit a premoderation report to the Education Committee for approval prior to the examination. - 12.
+The examiner examines the candidate and the clinical portfolio and will submit the results to the moderator within 2 weeks of the examination.
+The moderator will submit the results and the final moderation report within 2 weeks to the Board. - 13.
+The final examination results will be submitted to the Chair of the Board and Chair of Education Committee for approval to release the results. if satisfied the results will be released to the candidates.
+The results will also be submitted to the Committee and Board for noting. - 14.
 The examination centre, examiner and moderator will submit claims to the Board at the end of the examination process.